Chidozieokoye/configure-ad/README.md

 </p>

 <h1>Active Directory Installation & Configuration in Minutes!</h1>
-This setup involves installing Active Directory Domain Services on DC-1, promoting it as a domain controller for the domain mydomain.com, creating organizational units for EMPLOYEES, ADMINS, and CLIENTS, adding a new employee to the Domain Admins group, joining Client-1 to the domain, organizing it within the CLIENTS OU, configuring access for non-administrative users, and using PowerShell to create additional users in the EMPLOYEES OU, followed by attempting to log into Client-1 with one of these new users.<br />
+In this lab, I started by installing Active Directory Domain Services on DC-1 and promoting it to a domain controller for the domain mydomain.com.
+Next, I created organizational units (OUs) for EMPLOYEES, ADMINS, and CLIENTS to help organize the domain structure.
+I then added a new employee to the Domain Admins group to grant the appropriate permissions.
+Afterward, I joined Client-1 to the domain and organized it within the CLIENTS OU.
+I configured access for non-administrative users to ensure proper permissions.
+Using PowerShell, I created additional users in the EMPLOYEES OU, and finally, I attempted to log into Client-1 with one of these new user accounts to verify that the setup was functioning as expected.<br />

 <h2>Video Demonstration</h2>